 LEP and D/HH/DB, individuals may come in contact with court personnel via the phone, TTY / TDD, in-person, or through other means.
-In addition, there are various points of contact within the Kitsap County Superior and Juvenile Courts where LEP individuals or persons who are D/HH/DB will be in contact with court staff.
-Sometimes people who need language access services, including translated documents, will not request these services because they do not realize that such services are available at no charge, or because they do not recognize the level of English-language proficiency or communication ability needed to effectively participate in the court program, court proceeding, or court services.
+In addition, there are various points of contact within Kitsap County District Court where LEP individuals or persons who are D/HH/DB will be in contact with court staff.
+Sometimes people who need language access services, including translated documents, will not request these services because they do not realize that such services are available at no charge, or because they do not recognize the level of English- language proficiency or communication ability needed to effectively participate in the court program, court proceeding, or court services.
 The first step in providing language access services is to enable LEP individuals or persons who are D/HH/DB to properly identify their language needs.

-As a first step towards ensuring that LEP and D/HH/DB individuals are able to properly identify their language needs and to request language access and assistance services, the Kitsap County Superior and Juvenile Courts have a legal obligation to provide accessible notice to the public of an individual's right to spoken and sign language interpreter services and to be provided vital documents in translated form whenever necessary to access court proceedings and court-managed programs.
+As a first step towards ensuring that LEP and D/HH/DB individuals are able to properly identify their language needs and to request language access and assistance services, Kitsap County District Court has a legal obligation to provide accessible notice to the public of an individual's right to spoken and sign language interpreter services and to be provided vital documents in translated form whenever necessary to access court proceedings and court-managed programs.